chilianlin87/my-first-repo/README.md

 # Lianlin Chi

+### Education

+MS in Business Analytics from University of Cincinnati Certificate in Applied Statistics from Penn State University

-### Geography
+### Skills

-I moved from China, lived in Cincinnati for 12 years, then moved to central Florida
+Data Analysis, Data Management

-### Reading
+### Programming Languanges

-Three of my favorites are:
--*Trading* by Bob Loukas
--*Financial News* Wall Street Journal
--*Programming* Python Shell Script etc
+- Python
+- Shell
+- C
+- Java
+- JavaScript
+- R
+- SAS

-### Food
+### Certificate

-Chinese food is really my favorite, for example:
-1. Chuan Cai
-2. Seafood
-3. Steak
+IBM Data Engineering

 ### Contact

-The best way to reach me is [Twitter](https://twitter.com/LIANLINCHI).
+The best way to contact me is *email* at **chi.lianlin87@gmail.com** You can also reach me at **513-708-2219**